michealken30/blue-green-deployment/README.md

 minikube start
 ```

-### 2. Configure Docker to Use Minikube’s Docker Daemon
+### Step 2: Configure Docker to Use Minikube’s Docker Daemon

 ```bash
 eval $(minikube docker-env)
 ```

-### 3. Create Docker Images for Blue and Green Environments
+### Step 3: Create Docker Images for Blue and Green Environments

 #### 1. Create a primary NGINX server:
 - Create two HTML files (index-blue.html and index-green.html) with a simple background color for each environment.